cabo/notable-tags/draft-bormann-cbor-notable-tags.md

 raise an error if an Invalid Tag occurs in a CBOR data item even if there is no validity checking implemented otherwise.

+## Programming Aid for Simple Values {#invalid-simple}

+In a similar way, the present document also requests to register tag number CPA21334 as a fourth Invalid Tag.
+This tag is set aside specifically for use by CBOR implementations that have no natural way to represent Simple Values ({{Section 3.3 of RFC8949@-cbor}}) beyond false, true, or null in their programming interface.
+For instance, such implementations can represent simple(123) as CPA21334(123) in the programming interface.

+[^cpa]

 IANA Considerations {#iana}
 ============